-Carbon conversion products and pathways are represented in the above model.
-Using CO2 as a working fluid is the focus of other NETL programs.

-CARBON CONVERSION PRODUCTS & PATHWAYS:

-The Carbon Conversion Program is focused on carbon uptake using algae, conversion into fuels and chemicals, and mineralization into inorganic materials:

-CARBON UPTAKE INTO ALGAE AND BIOPRODUCTS

-The biomass produced in algal systems can be processed and converted to chemicals, fish and animal feeds, human dietary supplements, soil amendments, and other specialty and fine products.
-The Carbon Conversion Program is working to develop economical adoption of biomass cultivation practices that consume CO_2 that would otherwise be emitted to the atmosphere.
+CARBON DIOXIDE CONVERSION PRODUCTS & PATHWAYS: The Carbon Dioxide Conversion Program is focused on carbon dioxide biological uptake using algae, conversion into fuels and chemicals, and mineralization into inorganic materials: BIOLOGICAL UPTAKE INTO ALGAE AND BIOPRODUCTS The biomass produced in algal systems can be processed and converted to chemicals, fish and animal feeds, human dietary supplements, soil amendments, and other specialty and fine products.
+The Carbon Dioxide Conversion Program is working to develop economical adoption of biomass cultivation practices that consume CO_2 that would otherwise be emitted to the atmosphere.
 Current focus is on the cultivation of microalgae or blue-green algae (cyanobacteria) in outdoor ponds or photobioreactors.
 Ongoing R&D addresses CO_2 capture, conditioning, transport, and transfer to the algal medium in order to maximize CO_2 uptake and minimize the cost of CO_2 delivery.

-CONVERSION INTO FUELS AND CHEMICALS

-Conversion pathways can include thermochemical, electrochemical, photochemical, plasma-assisted, and microbially mediated approaches.
+CATALYTIC CONVERSION INTO FUELS AND CHEMICALS Catalytic conversion pathways can include thermochemical, electrochemical, photochemical, plasma-assisted, and microbially mediated approaches.
 Many approaches require catalysts or integrated processes to lower the energy needed to drive these systems.
-Via this pathway, waste carbon can be transformed into higher-value products such as synthetic fuels, chemicals, plastics, and solid carbon products like carbon fibers.
+Via this pathway, waste carbon dioxide can be transformed into higher-value products such as synthetic fuels, chemicals, plastics, and solid carbon products like carbon fibers.
 Currently, the manufacture of value-added chemicals, polymers, and other products often involves complex, multiple chemical synthesis steps; however, other novel approaches are being explored, including multifunctional nanocatalysis, biological catalysis, and process-intensified conversion systems.

-MINERALIZATION INTO INORGANIC MATERIALS

-Carbon dioxide mineralizes with alkaline reactants to produce inorganic materials, such as cements, aggregates, bicarbonates, and associated inorganic chemicals.
+MINERALIZATION INTO INORGANIC MATERIALS Carbon dioxide mineralizes with alkaline reactants to produce inorganic materials, such as cements, aggregates, bicarbonates, and associated inorganic chemicals.
 Carbonate materials may be an effective long-term storage option for CO_2 , especially for use in the built environment.
 R&D in this area seeks to react CO_2 with industrial alkaline sources, including wastes to manufacture valuable products and reduce CO_2 emissions from existing production processes.
-The Carbon Conversion Program is pursuing R&D that increases process performance and optimizes CO_2 conversion rates, capacity, and energy use efficiencies while producing a product with equivalent or superior performance properties compared to current commercial products.
+The Carbon Dioxide Conversion Program is pursuing R&D that increases process performance and optimizes CO_2 conversion rates, capacity, and energy use efficiencies while producing a product with equivalent or superior performance properties compared to current commercial products.
+CARBON DIOXIDE CONVERSION PROGRAM LIFE CYCLE ANALYSIS (LCA):

-CARBON CONVERSION

-LIFE CYCLE ANALYSIS (LCA):